chhavisharma/ToyNNet_CIrcleDetector/README.md

 - *Each image has a circle:*

   There is no objectness parameter being trained currently that indicates the presence of a circle in the image, since the assumention (in accordance with the provided problem setup) is that each image has a circle and some random noise.

-These assumptions are made to just scope out the problem for interview purposes.

 #### Approaches Considered: